material-components/material-components-web/docs/importing-js.md

 reference `/index` directly, and can continue to use the shorter `@material/foo` import path syntax.

-Note that in this case, you must ensure your build toolchain is configured to process and transpile MDC Web's modules as well as your own.
+Note that in this case, you must ensure your build toolchain is configured to process MDC Web's modules as well as your own.

 See the [Getting Started guide](getting-started.md) for more details on setting up an environment.

 #### TypeScript

 If you are using TypeScript, MDC Web's packages also include `.d.ts` files for your consumption.
-Most of the time you shouldn't need to reference these, as the TypeScript compiler should automatically find them via the `types` property found in `package.json`.
+Most of the time you shouldn't need to explicitly reference these, as the TypeScript compiler should automatically find them via the `types` property found in `package.json`.
 There is a bundled `.d.ts` file found under the `dist` directory that maps to the respective UMD module.
 There are corresponding `.d.ts` files for each foundation/component/adapter/etc. within the package.

-> NOTE: We intentionally omit `.ts` source files in our packages because the `.d.ts` files and transpiled `.js` (in UMD or ES2015+ format) are universally accepted.
+> NOTE: We intentionally omit `.ts` source files in our packages because the `.d.ts` files and transpiled `.js` (in UMD or ES2015 format) are universally accepted.

 ### CommonJS